QROWD/TR/README.md

 ## Exemplo of use

-The simplest way to execute the code is load the `run.r` file inside R. To generate and evaluate the models with the datasets available and export the model with highest performance, you need to call the `main` function.
+The simplest way to execute the code is load the `run.r` file.
+To generate and evaluate the models with the datasets available and export the model with highest performance, you need to call the `main` function.
 To change parameters like the size of the windows, you can use the `size` parameter:

 ```r
 # load the code